Mareo Gijon beautiful Chalet

-Charming country house located in the residential and very quiet area of Mareo on the outskirts of Gijón ( Principality of Asturias) northem Spain.
+Charming country chalet located in the residentia area of "La Pedrera" near of Mareo on the outskirts of Gijón ( Principality of Asturias) northern Spain.

-The ground floor comprises of one en-suite bedroom and two more double bedrooms , lounge, dining room , bathrooms and kitchen.
+The ground floor : 1 en-suite bedroom and two more double bedrooms , 1 living room , 1 dining room , 1 additional bathroom and 1 very well equipped kitchen.

-On the first floor there is an additional bedroom with a roof terrace.
+On the first floor there is an additional attic double bedroom with a roof terrace very suitable for children.

-The garden surrounds the property and has local plants and trees
+The stunning garden surrounds the property and has local plants and trees.

 House size : 200sqm